 Liquid Silicone Rubber (LSR) has existed since the late 1970s and has become the material of choice for manufacturing rubber parts and products.
 The distinctive qualities of liquid silicone rubber injection molding make it different from molding conventional high-consistency silicone and other thermoplastic injection molding processes.

-Liquid Silicone Rubber molding has thousands of applications across a variety of industries, including medical, automotive, infant care, general industrial markets, aerospace, electronics and many other specialized industries.
-While liquid silicone rubber molding works best for short- and long-run part production, customers can employ the process in the final stages of prototyping.
-The process is also suitable for the evaluation of different material configurations before green lighting a project for full production.
+Liquid Silicone Rubber injection molding has thousands of applications across a variety of industries, including medical, automotive, infant care, general industrial markets, aerospace, electronics, and many other specialized industries.
+While liquid silicone rubber injection molding works best for short- and long-run part production, customers can employ the process in the final stages of prototyping.
+The process is also suitable for the evaluation of different material configurations before green-lighting a project for full production.

 As one of the global premier injection molding companies, SIMTEC works exclusively with liquid silicone rubber injection molding.
 We have produced billions of liquid silicone rubber parts for Fortune 100 and other leading businesses worldwide.
 We have the manufacturing expertise to provide services that range from prototyping to serial production of high-precision components.

 SIMTEC’s ability to provide fast, high-quality service has led to a global reputation for commitment to customer satisfaction and our team of liquid silicone rubber injection molding experts can assist you through the entire process.
 Contact your SIMTEC representative today and learn how we can help you with your liquid silicone rubber injection molding needs.